BitcoinQnA/node-guide/_pages/home.md

 Bitcoin nodes can come in many forms.
 Below are the four main categories they fit into and the external links to the projects we have covered.

 Is your project missing?
-Please create an [issue](https://github.com/BitcoinQnA/node-guide) and we will investigate.
+Please create an [issue](https://github.com/BitcoinQnA/node-guide) and we will check you out.

 -  **Bitcoin Core** - Running the Bitcoin core software on a computer
    - [Bitcoin Core](https://bitcoincore.org/en/download/)